Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 - Cisco SD-WAN environment - Always-On
 - Cisco DNA-C environment - Always-On

 Please note you are free to use this with your own hardware or test environment.
 However the commands in this lab guide have been tested for the sandboxes they correspond to.
-For this lab guide we will be using the reservable IOS XE on CSR Recommended Code Sandbox which can be found on the Sandbox catalogue https://devnetsandbox.cisco.com/RM/Topology
+For this lab guide we will be using the reservable pyATS XPRESSO Sandbox which can be found on the Sandbox catalogue.
+You may wish to use your own devices but you will have to modify the code and sample topologies to make them suitable. https://devnetsandbox.cisco.com/RM/Topology

 ![](https://github.com/sttrayno/Ansible-Lab-Guide/blob/master/images/sandbox-screen.png)

 ## Exercise 1 - Simple device test and validation with pyATS CLI

-As touched upon earlier, the simplest way to get started with the pyATS tools is by using the Genie CLI command line tools.
+As touched upon earlier, the simplest way to get started with the pyATS tools is by using the PyATS CLI command line tools.
+This is a simple pyATS commond line tool which allows you to use some of the pyATS functionality without needing to build a pyATS test.
+In this example we will do a comparison of a device by capturing the state, making some changes, capturing the state again then comparing both versions.

 ### Step 1 - Building your testbed file